BCraine/BCrainefirstproj/Readme.md

 Brandon Craine
 Dr Santore
 Comp 490
-7 February 2021
+16 February 2021

-For the first sprint my project doesn't need anything new to run aside from the basics.
-I added more URL fields to get the remaining data.
-I also added a for loop to get all pages at once.
-My project currently includes all fields and gets all 3000+ entires when it is ran.
+I was able to get everything working for sprint 2.
+The project creates a database and one table named "college".
+It then takes all 3000+ entries gathered from the api and places them into the table.
+My primary key is a combination of 3 fields. (name, city, and state)